LeeVaughn/p2-rubric-draft/RUBRIC.md

 ```
 Needs work if any of the following are true:
 * The first nine students aren’t shown when the page loads or more than nine students show on the page.
-* Clicked pagination buttons fail to display the correct students or the correct number of students.
+* Nothing happens when the buttons are clicked or the wrong students/incorrect number of students are displayed when clicked.
 ```

 ##### Need Work Feedback Template

 ```
-Looks like your paging is off.
-The pagination buttons are not properly displaying the student data.
+Looks like your pagination buttons are not properly displaying the student data.
 ```

 #### Meets Expectations